Laboratory technician determining water quality/ ©Adobe Stock

 The lab technicians will use specialized equipment and techniques to perform these tests accurately.
 They may use instruments like spectrophotometers, chromatographs, or microbial culture plates to analyze different aspects of the water sample.

-Creating a report: The lab will compile the results into a report that summarizes the findings of the tests.
+Creating a report: Once the tests are completed, the lab will compile the results into a report that summarizes the findings of the tests.
 This report will typically include information on the specific parameters tested, the measured values, and any recommendations or actions that may be necessary based on the results.

 Additional Resources: